Our Services

 – Track weight, body measurements and energy levels.
 Some water-related weight gain is normal; look for strength gains and improved workouts.

 Perimenopause can bring a variety of symptoms beyond weight changes—hot flashes, mood swings, sleep disturbances and more.
-If you're experiencing multiple symptoms and want clarity on what you're dealing with, try this free Peri-/Post-Menopausal Symptoms checker to help identify which changes deserve priority attention and prepare for more informed conversations with your healthcare provider.
+If you're experiencing multiple symptoms and want clarity on what you're dealing with, you can check your symptoms with this free AI tool to help identify which changes deserve priority attention and prepare for more informed conversations with your healthcare provider.

 Creatine, when used appropriately, does not cause unhealthy weight gain.
-Instead, it can help you preserve muscle, support bone health and maintain energy levels—key factors in managing perimenopause weight gain.
+Instead, it can help you preserve muscle, strength and maintain energy levels—key factors in managing perimenopause weight gain.
 Always listen to your body, monitor your progress and adjust as needed.

 If you experience anything unusual—significant bloating, rapid weight changes, kidney concerns or other serious issues—please speak to a doctor right away.
 Your healthcare provider can help tailor a plan that's safe, effective and personalized to your perimenopause journey.